OmniLayer/spec/README.md

 1. All tokens in the MSC protocol can be sent (using simple send) with no fees.
 2. Any transaction which directly uses Mastercoin also has no fees.
+3. Creating a property does not carry a fee (we don't want barriers to entry)
+4. Property management (changing ownership, issuing new tokens, revoking tokens, etc) does not carry a fee (integral to some business models, which we don't want to discourage)

 Here are some examples of transactions which have no fee: